kula-app/OnLaunch/README.md

 docker-compose up
 ```

-This will start a Postgres and a Mailhog instance.
+This will start a Postgres, a Redis and a Mailhog instance.

 3. Run Prisma Studio